rish-16/CS3244-Tutorial-Material/questions/k-NN.md

 <summary><b>Can we set <code>k = 0</code>?</b></summary>

 <br>
 Nope.
 A k-NN first calculates distance between the new observation and the `m` training points.
 Next, it finds the `k` closest points to the new observation and classifies it as the majority class within the top `k` points.
 If `k = 0`, you're basically ignoring and neglecting the dataset completely.
 You can't even classify the new observation because we aren't able to get a majority of anything – you can't get the labels of `0` closest points.
-It's a bit absurd and destroys the purpose of using a comparison-based `k-NN` model.
+It's a bit absurd and destroys the purpose of using a comparison-based `k-NN` model. <br>

 Empirically, `k` values of 3, 5, and 7 are used.
 This gives some leeway to generalise without overfitting or underfitting.
 Though, depending on the specific context, you may have to change that.
 Always test your `k` models in practice such that it gives the best performance on the testing dataset.
 </details>